1 Samuel

 We see that Elkanah was a faithful Jew and went to Shiloh each year as required.
 The occasion described here was probably the Feats of Tabernacles which was a time of joy and feasting.
 We are also introduced to a corrupt pair of priests who served there under their father Eli.

-Whenever the day came for Elkanah to sacrifice, he would give portions of the meat to his wife Peninnah and to all her sons and daughters.
-But to Hannah he gave a double portion because he loved her, and the Lord had closed her womb.
+One day, when Elkanah was sacrificing, he gave a portion of the sacrifice to his wife P'ninah and portions to each of her sons and daughters; but to Hannah he gave a double portion, because he loved Hannah, even though ADONAI had kept her from having children.

 Elkanah would distribute the meat for the sacrifices and would give Hannah a double portion.
 He evidently wanted to cheer her up for her lack of a child.
 This was a celebration of great joy and yet Hannah would have felt pain and rejection as she had no family to bring to the celebration.